LenShustek/sudoku/README.txt

 9 1 7 | 8 2 3 | 5 4 6
 3 4 8 | 6 1 5 | 7 2 9
 2 5 6 | 7 4 9 | 8 1 3
-There were 3 solutions found with 6 guesses and 3-deep recursion.
+There were 3 solutions found with 6 guesses and 3 recursions of maximum depth 4.

 # Reportedly "the hardest one known for a human"
 # This has 1 solution found with 3598 guesses and 1799-deep recursion